Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

 Distributed Programming
 Early pioneers of the research on distributed computing.
 His paper “Self-stabilizing Systems in Spite of Distributed Control” started the sub-field of self-stabilization.
 Coordinating Concurrent Processes (1965) denotes the first synchronization mechanism for concurrent processes, the semaphore with its two operations, commonly known as P and V.

 Semaphores: The Dining Philosophers problem (1971)
+The Dining Philosophers Problem is a classic synchronization problem in computer science, introduced by Dijkstra in 1965.
+- Five philosophers sitting around a table, each alternating between thinking and eating.
+- There is a single fork between each pair of philosophers, and to eat, a philosopher needs both adjacent forks.
+- The challenge is to ensure that no philosopher starves while preventing deadlock, where everyone is stuck waiting for a fork.

+- Dijkstra’s exploration of this problem was pivotal in understanding and solving issues of concurrency in computing.
+- His work led to the development of synchronization techniques like semaphores and monitors, which are crucial for managing resource allocation in multi-threaded and distributed systems.

+Today, the principles from this influence various areas of computer science, including operating systems, database management, and parallel computing.
+It remains a fundamental example for teaching and demonstrating synchronization and resource sharing in concurrent programming.
 -->

 ---